 Corn, also known as maize, is one of the most popular crops grown around the world and with 142 varieties of genetically modified corn (not all have regulatory approvals) it is one of the most important crops to test.
 Globally, over 90 percent of the acreage used to grow corn is in the United States.
 Most GMO corn is modified to provide herbicide tolerance and to resistance to insects.
 Corn is also modified to protect against extreme weather like droughts, or to make it more conducive for other applications like ethanol production.

 EnviroLogix has several protein tests that can detect GMOs in corn including the QuickComb, an affordable way to quickly detect a wide variety of genetic modifications.
 QuickCombs are excellent screening tools to inexpensively rule out the presence of GMO when moving grain through a non-GMO value chain.
 The EnviroLogix QuickComb provides the most comprehensive GMO screening because at least one protein expressed in any commercialized GMO corn will be detected.

 How to identify GMO soybeans

 Soybean, also called soya, is the most prevalent genetically modified crop in the world relative to acres planted.
 Because soy can be used for so many different purposes, it has been genetically modified to be more conducive for the production of certain food products.
 For example, in addition to being tolerant to herbicides and resistant to insects, some soy varieties have been modified to produce a healthier soy oil profile.
-EnviroLogix offers both GMO detection of DNA and protein in soybean samples or processed soybean samples (e.g., soybean flakes or soybean meal).
+EnviroLogix offers detection of both DNA and protein in GMO soybean samples or processed soybean samples (e.g., soybean flakes or soybean meal).
 The QuickComb for Soy, among other EnviroLogix tests, is a quick and affordable way to test for GMO protein.
 EnviroLogix DNAble assays are ideal for point-of-need detection of processed soy samples.